trunk-io/docs/check/configuration/supported/cfnlint.md

 ## Auto Enabling

-cfnlint will be auto-enabled if any of the following filetypes are present: *cloudformation*
+cfnlint will be auto-enabled if any *Cloudformation* files are present.

-## Settings